Marriage Equality in Alabama: Clash of the Constitutions

 So Why The Confusion?

-It’s no secret that the topic of gay marriage is a particularly sensitive one, especially with a definitive decision by S.C.O.T.U.S. looming on the horizon as they hear several different cases regarding the topic.
+It’s no secret that the topic of gay marriage & divorce is a particularly sensitive one, especially with a definitive decision by S.C.O.T.U.S. looming on the horizon as they hear several different cases regarding the topic.
 A nationwide ruling on the matter is expected sometime in June.
 In the case of Alabama, Chief Justice Roy Moore, partly as a last ditch effort to stall the inevitable, ordered and argued that district probate judges, who are responsible for the issuing of marriage licenses, were not bound by Granade’s ruling and attempted to limit the ruling to only the parties involved in the original case, rather than all Alabama citizens.
 On January 27th, Judge Granade clarified her ruling to involve all Alabama citizens and struck down the marriage ban for a second time.
 Chief Justice Moore repeatedly cited biblical principles as his primary political defense, but only caused extreme confusion among probate judges and Alabama citizens in supporting judicial disobedience; however, this did not stop many counties from siding with a federal ruling and several began issuing marriage licenses on Monday February 9th to both heterosexual and homosexual couples.

 What’s The Current Debate?